How Long Do Yuzu Last In The Fridge?

 Preserving Yuzu Juice

-To preserve yuzu juice, squeeze the juice from the fruit and strain it to remove seeds and pulp.
-You can then store it in airtight containers or jars in the refrigerator.
-For an even longer shelf life, consider canning the juice using proper sterilization techniques or adding a natural preservative such as citric acid.
-Preserved yuzu juice can be used in various culinary applications, from dressings to marinades.
+To preserve yuzu juice, squeeze the juice from the fruit and strain it to remove seeds and pulp, then store it in airtight containers or jars in the refrigerator.
+For a longer shelf life, consider canning the juice using proper sterilization techniques or adding a natural preservative such as citric acid.
+Preserved yuzu juice works in everything from dressings to marinades.

 Yuzu Product Estimated Shelf Life in Refrigerator